Architrixs/Wattpad2Epub/README.md

 ```
 The default install location is included in the search path for pandoc, so you don't need to add it to the PATH.

-### HOW TO USE :
+### HOW TO USE :1.
+Just copy the URL of any Story of the Wattpad Book.
+I repeat copy URL of any "Story"... you got it!
-1. Just copy the URL of any Chapter of the Wattpad Book.
-I repeat copy URL of any "Chapter"... you got it!
+#### It should look something like this: `https://www.wattpad.com/story/39479-paper-ghosts`
 2. Either Directly Run

         Wattpad2epub.py
         or
         Wattpad2epub.py Story_url     #Pyperclip library not needed for this.

-   Yes, it can take 1 Commandline Argument as the copied url of the Chapter.
+   Yes, it can take 1 Commandline Argument as the copied url of the Story.
 3. You got html and epub saved in the same location.

 ![Image of Wattpad2Epub](https://github.com/Architrixs/Wattpad2Epub/blob/main/Image_wattpad2Epub.png)
 ![Image of Wattpad2epub Windows](https://github.com/Architrixs/Wattpad2Epub/blob/main/wattpad2epub-windows.JPG)

 ### I found my script easy to use, but feel free to point out mistakes.
-I'm new to this.
+Open Issues if you find any.